mliew21396/remote-work-u2/week-4/10-accountability-group.md

 - Explain your confusion to your accountability group

 ## Summary
-Accountability groups are designed to give you a core group of people in your cohort to lean on and learn from.
-From now on you will have a challenge to connect/meet with them each week.
-As a group you can decide to connect weekly via hangouts, in person, or email.
-You may want to initiate a code review process within your accountability group as well.

-Double-check your groups as they may have changed.
+It's time to check in with your accountability groups again!

-## Releases:
+## Releases
 ## Release 0: Identify Concepts
 Identify one or two of the concepts or challenges you struggled with this week.